spaze/phpstan-disallowed-calls/README.md

             - application/libraries/Tls/PublicKey.php
 ```

-You can also allow some previously disallowed calls using the `allowIn` configuration key, for example:
+You can also allow some previously disallowed calls and usages using the `allowIn` configuration key, for example:

 ```neon
 parameters: